makerdao/community/governance/polls/Ratification Poll - Adding a Special Purpose Fund - Makershire Hathaway (MIP55c3-SP4) - June 13, 2022.md

 start_date: 2022-06-13T16:00:00
 end_date: 2022-06-27T16:00:00
 ---
-# Ratification Poll for Adding a SPF - Makershire Hathaway (MIP55c3-SP4)
+# Ratification Poll for Adding a Special Purpose Fund - Makershire Hathaway (MIP55c3-SP4)

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for fourteen days beginning on Monday, June 13 at 16:00 UTC.